prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 });
 ```

-* The Rubicon Project exchange does not make multi-format requests unless the `bidonmultiformat` parameter is set to true.
+* The Magnite exchange does not make multi-format requests unless the `bidonmultiformat` parameter is set to true.
 By default, if multiple mediatypes are defined and `bidonmultiformat` is false, we bid on banner first, then video, then native.
 * The client-side adapter supports native as of PBJS 7.39.

 #### Native